-White Sands National Monument, a place like no other on earth, is a marvel to study, experience, and explore.
+White Sands National Park, a place like no other on earth, is a marvel to study, experience, and explore.
 This page will link you to many resources to help you learn about the natural and cultural resources, management, education programs, and park partners.
-This is also the gateway to our digital publications library with links to more than 150 monument publications.

-Are you interested in learning more about what is happening at White Sands or looking for high quality images of the monument?
-If so, you have found the page with current information about monument news and pictures.
-You can also connected to our social media sites like Facebook to stay informed about White Sands National Monument.
+Are you interested in learning more about what is happening at White Sands or looking for high quality images of the park?
+If so, you have found the page with current information about park news and pictures.
+You can also connected to our social media sites like Facebook to stay informed about White Sands National Park.

 Photos & Multimedia